hanfak/topics-to-learn/general paradigms/a-philosophy-of-software-design-notes.md

   - In general, lower layers tend to be more general purpose and the upper layers more special purpose
     - Top most layers have featurs totally specific to the application
     - ie layered architecture, upper layers is core, lower layers is infrastructure and presentation.
 If used in both, ie usecase, then have interface for lower layers used instead of implementation in dependency.
+- Splitting and joining methods
+  - length of method is not a criteria for splitting
+  - splitting creates more interfaces -> increase complexity
+  - Only split if makes it simpler
+  - if blocks of code have complex interaction, keep together
+  - if simple to read then length is not a problem
+  - having to flip between methods is Harder
+  - Each method should do one thing and do it completely
+  - Methods should have clean and simple interface, and should be deep
+  - Refactor by extracting subtask
+    - subtask should be independent of parent
+    - parent should know nothing of how the child works
+    - subtask should be general purpose
+  - Refactor by splitting into two separate methods each visible to the calling method of the original
+    - do when original has a complex interface or does too many thigns
+    - should not need to call both split methods
+  - Join methods if original methods are shallow or simpler interface
+  - Red flag: Conjoined methods
+    - cannot understand one method without understanding the other

+## Define Errors out of existence

+- exceptions can lead to complexity
+- reduce number of places where exceptions must be handled
+- End up not throughing exceptions by dealing with them
+- Why exceptions add complexity
+  - Def: Exception is any uncommon condition that alter the normal flow of control of a program
+  - fault tolerant systems need to be able to deal with exceptions, without breaking the system
+  - Ways of dealing wiht exceptions
+    - Move forward and deal with work despite the exception
+    - abort the process and report it upwards
+  - exception handling code must restore consistency to the system ie rewinding any partial state changse
+  - One exception can lead to another one, especially during recovery from first exception.
+- Too many exceptions
+  - Being too over defensive and defining too many exceptions is bad
+  - Exceptions increase Complexity
+  - People use exceptions to avoid dealing with difficult design decisions
+    - thus it must be handled by the caller
+  - Exception thrown by a class is part of the interface, thus increase complexity of interface
+  - Reduce number of places where exceptions have to be handled
+- Define errors out of existence
+  - Define api so there are no exceptions to handle
+  - Define the implementation to avoid throwing exception
+- Example
+  - When deleting do it async so that no need to check for other processes that are using it.
+Rather, mark it for deletion and no other process can use it and wait for the file to be finished if being used, then delete.
 -